-- after use of two saw chains or earlier

-- if the wear marks (arrows) are deeper than

-0.5 mm otherwise the service life of the saw chain is reduced - use check gauge (special accessory) to test
+- replace after using two saw chains or sooner - if the wear marks (arrows) on the sprocket are deeper than approx. 0.5 mm since this would reduce the life of the chain.
+You can use a gauge (special accessory) to check the depth of the wear marks.